stubbiali/tasmania/README.md

 Fact sheet
 --

- - Physical components must conform to [sympl](https://github.com/mcgibbon/sympl)'s (System for Modelling Planets) primitives application programming interface (API).
+ - Physical components must conform to [sympl](https://github.com/mcgibbon/sympl)'s (System for Modelling Planets) primitives API.

  - To facilitate the development of dynamical kernels, Tasmania provides an abstract base class (ABC) with intended support for multi-stage time-integrators (e.g., Runge-Kutta schemes) and partial operator splitting techniques, which integrate slow and fast processes with large and multiple small time steps, respectively.
-To this end, a distinction between \emph{slow} physics (calculated over the large time step, outside of the dynamical core), \emph{intermediate} physics (evaluated over the large time step at every stage) and \emph{fast} physics (computed over the shorter time step at each sub-step) is made.
+To this end, a distinction between *slow* physics (calculated over the large time step, outside of the dynamical core), *intermediate* physics (evaluated over the large time step at every stage) and *fast* physics (computed over the shorter time step at each sub-step) is made.

  - The following coupling mechanisms are currently implemented:

-	 - concurrent coupling;
+	 - full coupling;
-	 - *lazy* concurrent coupling;
+	 - *lazy* full coupling;
 	 - parallel splitting;
 	 - sequential-tendency splitting;
 	 - sequential-update splitting;
-	 - symmetrized sequential-update splitting.
+	 - symmetrized sequential-update splitting, or Strang splitting.

 	 Hybrid approaches are possible.
- - A simplified hydrostatic model in isentropic coordinates is available as proof-of-concept.
+ - The two-dimensional viscud Burgers' equations and a simplified hydrostatic model in isentropic coordinates have been coded as proof-of-concepts.
 Finite difference operators arising from the numerical discretization of the model are implemented via GridTools4Py.

 GridTools and GridTools4Py
 --